talktogproject/ethicsteacher/integrity.md

 (according to...)

-Research misconduct is not only the product of malicious and devious actors.
+Research misconduct does not only occur because of malicious and devious intent.

 Mistakes and lapses happen in research projects.
+What matters is how you respond when they occur.
+It is always best to be honest, transparent, and accountable.

 ### When research goes global